roy105703007/Crypto-Crawler/README.md

-# Update-date
+# Update OHLCV data
-Automatically pdate exchange history data
+Automatically crawl the cryptocurrency OHLCV data on the top exchanges.